Section detail

 - Coverage is not extended to:

-- Occasional situations when a worker brings work home on their own initiative and not directed by the employer.
+- Occasional situations when a worker brings work home on their own initiative and not directed by the employer, or

 - Injuries resulting from imported personal hazards not related to normal employment activities or outside the designated workspace.